hapax/hapax.github.io/assets/chuzenji.md

 The town has other, less disquieting, familiars.
-Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling complex once offering the threefold amenities of *omiyage* (souvenirs), teppanyaki, and hotel.
+Along the main road is *Lake Garden* (レイク・ガ－デ ン), a sprawling complex once offering travellers the threefold amenity of *omiyage* (souvenirs), teppanyaki, and hotel.
 Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata would endorse.